 A publisher and a community manager

-One of the primary people that worked on Brutal Nature as part of the Incuvation team was Jack Wegrich.
-At the time, Wegrich was only 16 years old.
+One of the primary people that worked on Brutal Nature as part of the Incuvation team was a teenager named Jack.
+At the time, Jack was only 16 years old.
 He had some experience working as a community manager for a consumer robotics company formerly called Cut Throat Robotics (now Zozrobotics).
-Inventor Ken Miller founded Zozrobotics, and he confirmed Wegrich’s association with his company.
-But the Zozrobotics boss did not characterize Wegrich’s work as something that would qualify him for the vice chair position of a Washington think tank.
+Inventor Ken Miller founded Zozrobotics, and he confirmed Jack’s association with his company.
+But the Zozrobotics boss did not characterize Jack’s work as something that would qualify him for the vice chair position of a Washington think tank.

 “He’s still in high school,” Miller told me during a phone conversation earlier this week.
 “We live in the same neighborhood.
 H[e] and one of his buddies helped me out.
 His buddy is more mechanical and was helping me build some stuff.
 So basically, just a couple of teenage neighbor kids helping me out.”